jenkinsci/warnings-ng-plugin/doc/Documentation.md

     - annotated source code of the affected files
     - trend charts of the issues

-## Transition from 4.x to 5.x
+## Transition from the static analysis suite

-Previously the Warnings plugin was part of the static analysis suite that provided the same set of features through several plugins (CheckStyle, PMD, Static Analysis Utilities, Analysis Collector etc.).
+Previously the same set of features has been provided by the plugins of the static analysis suite (CheckStyle, PMD, FindBugs, Static Analysis Utilities, Analysis Collector, Warnings etc.).
-In order to simplify the user experience and the development process, these plugins and the core functionality have been merged into the Warnings plugin.
-All other plugins are not required anymore and will not be supported in the future.
-If you currently use one of these plugins you should migrate to the new recorders and steps as soon as possible.
+In order to simplify the user experience and the development process, these plugins and the core functionality have been merged into the Warnings Next Generation plugin.
+These old static analysis plugins are not required anymore and are now end-of-life.
+If you currently use one of these old plugins you should migrate to the new recorders and steps as soon as possible.
 I will still maintain the old code for a while, but the main development effort will be spent into the new code base.

-Note: the dependency to the old API (analysis-core) is still required so that all existing jobs will work correctly.
-In future versions of the Warnings plugin I will make this dependency optional.

 ### Migration of Pipelines